 Headspace_logo_svg

 Did you hear “stop slouching” a lot growing up?
 Looks like the adults in the room were right.
-Turns out, a range of studies show that slouching and closed-off, crumpled postures can elicit feelings of overwhelm and powerlessness while upright, open postures increase feelings of confidence.
+Turns out, a range of studies show that slouching and closed-off, crumpled postures can elicit feelings of overwhelm and powerlessness, while upright, open postures increase feelings of confidence.
 Power posing is a “life hack” that involves standing in an upright, confident superhero-like pose.
 Harvard Business School Social Psychologist Amy Cuddy and her colleagues popularized the concept and benefits of power posing in a 2010 study for Psychological Science and further spread the word in Cuddy’s wildly popular 2012 TED Talk, “Your Body Language May Shape Who You Are.”
 While some researchers were unable to replicate the effects of Cuddy’s study, power posing hasn’t been completely debunked.
-Scientists have determined that slouching is harmful to our well-being and can affect our mood.
+Scientists have determined that slouching is harmful to your well-being and can affect your mood.

 So, what is a power pose, exactly?
 Why is it so beneficial?
 And does it really work?
-If you’re a sloucher or simply power pose curious, keep reading to learn more about the origins of power posing and how you can incorporate them into your daily life to boost your confidence, before, say, a blind date or big job interview.
+If you’re a sloucher or simply power pose curious, keep reading to learn more about the origins of power posing and how you can incorporate it into your daily life to boost your confidence, before, say, a blind date or big job interview.

 Try for free